tomlarse/PsCms/README.md

 ## Use

-To start a new session against an Acano server, use the `Open-AcanoSession` cmdlet.
+To start a new session against an Acano server, use the `New-AcanoSession` cmdlet.
 To see an example, run

 ```posh
 help New-AcanoSession -Examples